HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 (By the way was admitting to the 'no pants' thing weird?
 Too much info perhaps?
 Sorry!)

 Alright, now that you are pantsless with your favorite beverage, (ha!) let's get started.
 We're gonna break this down into list format because everyone knows that lists are super fun!!!!
-And we'll do it in 9 easy steps.
+And we'll create your awesome business plan in 10 easy steps.

 1. Create a document for your business plan.